fretscha/django-mtls-auth/CONTRIBUTING.md

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-tls-auth could always use more documentation, whether as part of the
+django-mtls-auth could always use more documentation, whether as part of the
-official django-tls-auth docs, in docstrings, or even on the web in blog posts,
+official django-mtls-auth docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/fretscha/django-tls-auth/issues.
+The best way to send feedback is to file an issue at https://github.com/fretscha/django-mtls-auth/issues.

 If you are proposing a feature: